 Sleep is vital for growth, brain development, and overall well-being—especially for children on the cusp of adolescence.
 At age 11, kids are navigating a whirlwind of physical changes and cognitive demands.
 Their bodies require sufficient rest to recharge and support these transformations.

 Experts recommend that children aged 9 to 12 get between 9 and 12 hours of sleep each night.
-For an 11-year-old, aiming closer to the middle or upper end of this range is often best.
-Falling short can lead to mood swings, difficulty concentrating, weakened immunity, and slower physical growth.
+For an 11-year-old, aiming for a consistent schedule within this range is often best.
+Falling short can lead to mood swings, difficulty concentrating, daytime sleepiness, and poorer overall health and functioning.

 It’s not just about quantity; quality matters too.
-Deep, uninterrupted sleep phases allow the brain to consolidate memories and the body to repair tissues.
+Deep, uninterrupted sleep phases allow the brain to consolidate memories and the body to recover from the day.
 Establishing a consistent bedtime routine helps signal the brain that it’s time to wind down, making it easier to fall asleep and stay asleep.

 The Ideal Bedtime Window for an 11-Year-Old